jupyterhub/jupyterhub/docs/source/services.md

 JUPYTERHUB_SERVICE_PREFIX: /services/cull-idle/
 ```

-## External Services
+## Externally-Managed Services

-To meet your specific use case needs, you may use your own Service management
+To meet your specific use case needs, you may use your own service management
 tools, such as Docker or systemd, to manage a JupyterHub Service.
-These External Services, unlike Managed Services, are not subprocesses of
+These Externally-Managed Services, unlike Hub-Managed Services, are not subprocesses of
 the Hub.
-You must tell JupyterHub which API token the External Service is
+You must tell JupyterHub which API token the Externally-Managed Service is
 using to perform its API requests.
-Each External Service will need a unique
+Each Externally-Managed Service will need a unique
 API token because the Hub authenticates each API request and the API token is
 used to identify the originating Service or user.

-An example of an externally managed service with admin access and running its
+A configuration example of an Externally-Managed Service with admin access and running its
-own web server:
+own web server is:

 ```python
 c.JupyterHub.services = [